Parsa-Sedigh/jordan-system-design/kafka-replication.md

 ![](img/kafka-replication/1.png)

 #### Stale high watermark
-Since a follower is async, it's conception of high watermark(what #min.insync.replicas agree as committed) is a bit behind.
+Since a follower is async, it's conception of high watermark is a bit behind.

 The reason is: When the follower reqs new msgs to get replicated to it from the leader, the leader is sending it's high watermark.